CourtHive/tods-competition-factory/documentation/docs/governors/matchup-governor.md

 ## checkInParticipant

 Set the check-in state for a participant.
 Used to determine when both participants in a matchUp are available to be assigned to a court.
+See examples: [Sign-In Management](../concepts/participants.md#sign-in-management), [Participant Check-In](../concepts/matchup-overview.md#participant-check-in).

 ```js
 engine.checkInParticipant({